mgorse/ds3project/codebook.md

 run_analysis.R will do the following:

 *   Read and merge the training and test sets
-*   Label activities using the labels from activitiy_labels.txt, replacing underscores with spaces
+*   Label activities using the labels from activitiy_labels.txt, downcasing and replacing underscores with spaces
 *   Extract features with "mean" or "std" in their name
 *   For each such observation, calculate the mean value for each subject and activity.
-Store these means in a table called "means"
+Store these means in a table called "har_tidy"

-Means has the following columns:
-*   observation: the calculation from which the mean is taken.
-*   subject: a number from 1-30 corresponding to the research subject for which this observation was taken.
-*   activity: the activity that the subject was performing (walking, sitting, etc)
-*   mean: the arithmetic mean.
+*   Write the table to a file called "har_tidy.txt"

+har_tidy has columns indicating the subject and activity (sitting, walking upstairs, etc) along with additional columns for various observations.
+Each value contains the mean for the given observation over the given subject and activity.